Course Descriptions and Registration

 STEP 3: CIRCLE IF APPLIES TO YOU: Special Education Classes Honors Language Arts Class

-o Special Education- IEP teacher will make referral according to student’s IEP
+o Special Education- IEP teacher will make a referral according to a student’s IEP

-STEP 4: STUDENTS BRING THIS FORM WITH YOU THE DAY TOOELE JUNIOR HIGH COUNSELORS COME TO YOUR LANGUAGE ARTS CLASS TO HELP YOU ENTER YOUR COURSE REQUESTS ONLINE.
+STEP 4: STUDENTS, PLEASE RETURN YOUR COMPLETED COURSE REQUEST FORM TO YOUR LANGUAGE ARTS TEACHER BEFORE YOUR SCHEDULED DAY.
+ON YOUR SCHEDULED DAY, COUNSELORS WILL COME TO YOUR LANGUAGE ARTS CLASS AND HELP YOU ENTER YOUR COURSE REQUESTS ONLINE.

-Ø The course requests form and teacher aide forms must be turned into the Counseling Office by Thursday, February 23rd by 12pm.
-All other applications and/or recommendations must be turned into the teacher over the class before the February 23rd.
+Ø All applications and/or recommendations must be turned into the teacher over the class no later than February 7th.

 TJHS SCHEDULE FOR STUDENTS (GENERIC EXAMPLE) |